csprite/csprite.github.io/_posts/wiki/latest-git/2000-01-01-building-from-source.md

    - `-G` option specifies the generator to use.
      - On Linux, you can use `-G "Ninja"` or `-G "Unix Makefiles"`.
      - On MacOS, you can use: `-G "Xcode"` or `-G "Unix Makefiles"`.
-     - On Windows, since you install Visual Studio you can use the following generators:
+     - On Windows, you can use: `-G "MinGW Makefiles"` or If you installed Visual Studio you can use the following generators:
        - you can specify the Visual Studio generator depending on the version of Visual Studio you installed, possible values are:
          - `Visual Studio 17 2022`
          - `Visual Studio 16 2019`
          - `Visual Studio 15 2017`
          - `Visual Studio 14 2015`
-   - `-T "ClangCL"` flag specifies the toolset to use, this is meant for Windows & is used to Compile using Clang since MSVC is dumb.
+   - `-T "ClangCL"` flag specifies the toolset to use, this is meant for Windows (Visual Studio only) & is used to Compile using Clang since MSVC is dumb.
    - `-A` flag specifies the platform you are building the library for & this flag is only used on Window.
      - use `-A "x64"` for x64/x86_64 platform.
      - use `-A "Win32"` for x86/i686 platform.